RyanNgWH/homelab-opentofu-templates/README.md

 # Usage

-## Creating a virtual machine
+## Creating a virtual machine/LXC container

+The process of creating a virtual machines & LXC container is very similar.
+Where applicable, simply substitute `[vm/lxc]` with the respective virtualisation type.

-1. Create a copy of `examples/example.instance.config.yaml` (e.g `application.config.yaml`) in `configs/instances` and modify the variables as required.
+1. Create a copy of `examples/example.[vm/lxc].instance.config.yaml` (e.g `[vm/lxc].application.config.yaml`) in `configs/instances` and modify the variables as required.
     > The configuration file has to end with `config.yaml` and must be stored in the `configs/instances` or it will not be loaded.
-1. Add the virtual machine identifier and config file name to `proxmox-cloud-init-instances.config.yaml`
+1. Add the virtual machine/lxc identifier and config file name to `proxmox-vm-cloud-init-instances.config.yaml` (or `proxmox-lxc-instances.config.yaml` for lxc containers)

     ```yaml
     - name: vm-identifer
       config_name: application
     ```

-    > If your configuration file is `my-application.config.yaml`, use `config_name: my-application`
+    > If your configuration file is `[vm/lxc].my-application.config.yaml`, use `config_name: my-application`

 1. Install all required plugins by initialising the directory with opentofu